ming-yong/archive/_posts/Blog/2019-07-19-website evolution.md

 I was feeling quite comfortable with HTML and CSS and wanted to build something more complicated than a webpage on Codepen.
 Ideally fitting these three criteria:

-1. What I will keep using
+1. What I will keep using.
-2. What I can build without learning too many things
+2. What I can build without learning too many new things.
-3. Free to build and free to keep
+3. Free to build and free to keep.

 Eventually, I decided to build a blog using Jekyll and Github Pages.
 I read that a developer should know how to write.
 As a terrible writer myself,  I think now is the best time to start practicing.